damar-wicaksono/uqtestfuns/docs/test-functions/gramacy-sine.md

 In the original paper, the response of the function is disturbed by an independent identically distributed (i.i.d) Gaussian noise
 $\varepsilon \sim \mathcal{N}(0, \sigma_n=0.1)$.
+The training data is generated from 100 equispaced points in $[0., 20.]$;
+these points are shown in the above plot.
 ```

 ## Test function instance